sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 3.3.1 Orchestration Agent

 ### 3.3.2 pacd
-pacd process links with FASTPATH components libfpinfra.so and libauthmgr.so for the infrastructure and authentication manager functionality respectvely.
+pacd process links with libfpinfra.so and libauthmgr.so for the infrastructure and authentication manager functionality respectvely.
 Below picture depicts the interal details of the pacd process.

 ![pacd](https://user-images.githubusercontent.com/45380242/117293455-05745b00-ae8f-11eb-9c36-f7986b0179cf.PNG)
 **Figure 5: pacd process internals**